safiullah7860/Cloth-moving-through-ball--threejs/README.md

 # Cloth-moving-through-ball--threejs

-1. run `npm install`
+1. run `npm install cannon-es`
 2. run `python server.py`
-3. run `npm install cannon-es`
-4. the file we are changing is called `collisionDetectionMain`
+3. the file we are changing is called `collisionDetectionMain`